 For a general embedding distribution,

 Differentiating with respect to time:

 Substitute into the target non-stationarity Lyapunov term:

-Since we have considered the Q-values to be calculated using a linear head, the first term in Eq.~\ref{eq:61} is independent of the choice of distribution.
-Therefore, if the distribution is Gaussian, the only term present will be the first one, and the variance of the whole term will be reduced.
-In the case of a non-Gaussian distribution, the second term has a variance that makes the sign of the second term in the Lyapunov equation fluctuate and cause instability.
+Since we consider a linear readout for the target Q-network, the first term in Eq.~\ref{eq:61} depends only on the task and is independent of the embedding distribution due to taking the derivative with respect to $\phi$.
+In contrast, the second term depends on the distribution and contributes to variance when the residual term $r(\phi)$ is non-zero.
+In the Gaussian case, the residual term vanishes (Eq.~\ref{eq:r_vanishes}), removing this contribution and reducing the total variance.
+Thus, the distributional dependence in Eq.~\ref{eq:61} enters only through the residual term, which is zero if and only if the distribution is Gaussian.
+In the case of a non-Gaussian distribution, the residual term has a variance that makes the sign of the second term in the Lyapunov equation fluctuate and causes instability.

 The variance of the residual term due to usage of a non-Gaussian distribution is proportional to:

 Recall that:

 Residual term is a non-linear function of $\phi$ due to $\nabla_\phi \log p(\phi)$.
 If we write the Taylor expansion of residual vector around $\bar{r}=\mathbb{E}[r]$: